theshashanksinha/amazon-sales/README.md

 ## Overview

-This project delved into sales data analysis using Power BI.
-I developed skills in data transformation, metric calculation, and crafting compelling data visualizations.

-## Key Accomplishments
-* **Data Transformation:** Cleaned and structured raw sales data using Power Query in Excel for efficient analysis.
-* **Insightful Metrics:**  Created DAX measures to calculate key sales performance indicators (e.g., Profit Margin, top-selling products).
+This project entailed in-depth analysis of Amazon sales data using Power BI for data visualization and analytics.
+I employed Power Query and Excel to clean and structure the dataset, while also developing DAX measures to calculate Key Performance Metrics such as Profit Margins and Top-Performing Product Categories.

-* **Visual Storytelling:** Designed an impactful Power BI dashboard to showcase trends, breakdowns, and profitability insights.
+• Presented insights in a compelling Power BI dashboard, enabling clear visualization of sales trends, breakdowns, and profitability drivers.

-## Technical Skills
-* Power BI (Data transformation, calculations, visualizations)
-* Excel (Data transformation)
-* DAX (Formula language)
-* PowerPoint (Report creation)

-## Additional Skills
-* Problem-solving with data
-* Trend analysis
-* Communicating insights visually
+• Covered 7 Regions, encompassing 70+ Countries, with a Total Profit of 44.17 Million USD and an Average Profit Margin of 36.21%.
+• Additionally, I Discovered Sales Trends: Month Wise, Year Wise, and Both Together.

+The project culminated in developing reports using PowerPoint to effectively communicate results to stakeholders.
+Throughout this project, I gained valuable experience in transforming raw sales data into actionable insights, enhancing proficiency in industry-standard business intelligence tools.

 ## Report Preview
 ![Final Report](/images/Report.jpg)